kanuki00/SimpleGraph/README.md

 - [Workflow](#workflow)
 - [Integration to the Cloud](#integration-to-the-cloud)

----

-## Getting Started

-SimpleGraph is a set of Unity scripts that simplifies the process of building both linear and non-linear task trees.
-It features a user-friendly, node-based interface that makes it easy to create logic-driven workflows.

----

 ## Installation

 ### Add to Unity Project
 Place the `SimpleGraph` folder inside the `Assets` folder of your Unity project.

----

 ## Create a New Graph